 Here’s a neat table summarizing the factors to consider opting into Twitch Partner vs Affiliate.
 Based on your situation, you can take a call on whether you should or should not opt for Twitch Partner or Affiliate.

-Read my article on becoming a full-time streamer, if you are thinking of taking the plunge into streaming and do it full time.
+Read my article on becoming a full-time streamer, if you are thinking of taking the plunge into streaming and doing it full-time.